dm0-/gnuxc/BUILD.md

     ln -fs "${SOURCE_DIR:-$PWD}"/patches/* "$(rpm -E %_sourcedir)/"

-**Create source archives for Hurd projects.**  The RPMs are built from project tar files, but Hurd hasn't had a release in the last decade.
+**Create source archives for Hurd projects.**  The RPMs are built from project tar files, but the Hurd projects are taken from a git clone.
 This will prepare distribution-ready archives from a specific commit for each Hurd project.

     gmake {clean,dist}-{glibc,gnumach,hurd,libpthread,mig}